 (a) the transaction of any business within this state;

-(c) the ownership, use or possession of any property, or of any interest therein, situated within this state;
+(c) the ownership, use or possession of any property, or any interest therein, situated within this state;

-(d) contracting to insure any person, property or risk located within this state at the time of contracting;
+(d) contracting to insure any person, property, or risk located within this state at the time of contracting;

 (e) entering into a contract for services to be rendered or for materials to be furnished in this state by such person; or

-(f) acting as director, manager, trustee, or other officer of any corporation organized under the laws of, or having its principal place of business within this state, or as personal representative of any estate within this state
+(f) acting as director, manager, trustee, or another officer of any corporation organized under the laws of, or having its principal place of business within this state, or as personal representative of any estate within this state

 (1) By whom served.